 What Can We Do to Support the LGBTQ Community?

-The most vital thing we can do at our level is support the people who come out as LGBTQ and stand for those advocates and activists who support this cause.
+The most vital thing we can do at our level supports the people who come out as LGBTQ and stand for those advocates and activists who support this cause.
 Spreading positivity and hope and making our peers aware of the importance of normalizing things is the very least we can do at our level.

 Love has no boundaries.
 It doesn’t depend on what gender you are from and what your preferences are.
 It’s high time that we as a nation break our conservative thinking and become liberal towards LGBTQ.
 We need to overcome the backward preset notions about gender roles and what a person from a particular gender is supposed to be.
 Life is much greater than living up to a certain stereotype.

-So let’s be civil to each other, accept and embrace everyone, without discriminating them for what gender they belong to or what they prefer to be!
+So let’s be civil to each other, accept and embrace everyone, without discriminating against them for what gender they belong to or what they prefer to be!